GINNOV/iamsblog/Amiga/Tools/send2adf/README.md

 ## Dependencies

 * **ADFlib**: Without their work I would still cheasiling bits and bytes together.
 So thank you for making the [ADFlib](https://github.com/lclevy/ADFlib) folks.
-* The provided Makefile can help clone and build ADFlib if it's not already present in a local `./adflib` directory.
+* I provided a Makefile can help clone and build ADFlib if it's not already present in a local `./adflib` directory.
 * A C compiler (e.g., GCC or Clang, Xcode will do it).
 * Standard POSIX build tools (`make`, `autoreconf` for ADFlib).

 ## Building

-I have provided the compiled version if you don't want to deal with the building of the code but if you do, all you have to do is to launch make and the makefile will do the rest.
-Including buildng the ADFLib if you don't already have it installed in your /usr/local/bin/adf
+I have provided the [compiled](https://github.com/GINNOV/littlethings/raw/master/Amiga/Tools/releases/send2adf.zip) version if you don't want to deal with the building of the code but if you do, all you have to do is to launch make and the makefile will do the rest.
+Including buildng the ADFLib if you don't already have it installed in your /usr/local/bin/adf.
+If you are curious about the details of how to compile the library on your own, I documented it [here](docs/build_adflib.md).

 ## Usage

-send2adf -o <output.adf> -N  [-v|-vv] <file_or_dir1> [file_or_dir2 ...]
+`send2adf -o <output.adf> -N  [-v | -vv] <file_or_dir1> [file_or_dir2 ...]`

 **Options:**